Crayfish as food

 Crayfish are eaten all over the world.
-Like other edible crustaceans, only a small portion of the body of a crayfish is edible.
-In most prepared dishes, such as soups, bisques and étouffées, only the tail portion is served.
-At crawfish boils or other meals where the entire body of the crayfish is presented, other portions, such as the claw meat, may be eaten.
+Like other edible large crustaceans, like lobsters, only a portion of the body of a crayfish is eaten.
+In most prepared dishes, such as soups, bisques and étouffées, only the tail section is served.
+At crawfish boils or other meals where the entire body of the crayfish is presented, other parts, such as the claw meat, may be eaten.

-Claws of larger boiled specimens are often pulled apart to access the meat inside.
-Another favorite is to suck the head of the crayfish, as seasoning and flavor can collect in the fat of the boiled interior.
+Claws of larger boiled crayfish are often pulled apart to access the meat, as seasoning and flavor can collect in the fat of the boiled interior.

 Regional cuisines

 Australia

 Australia is home to genus Cherax which is distinct from European, Asian and North and South American species.
 Two of the Australian edible crayfish are the common yabby (C. destructor) and the red claw (C. quadricarinatus).
 The common yabby is closest in size to the North American species, but is not considered to be commercially viable outside Australia because of its relatively slow growth and small size.
 The "red claw" crayfish are twice the size of North American crayfish and they contain 30% edible "meat" compared to 15% for P. clarkii.
 Other Australian species are fairly rare and thus usually are not used for food.
 Their slow growth generally makes them inefficient for aquaculture.